-Where does the Co-Curricular Program Fund come from?
+Where does the Student Activity fee/fund come from?

-Financial support for co-curricular programs comes from a portion of the general tuition fee paid for each credit by on-campus students during the Spring and Fall Semesters.
+Financial support for student life programs comes from a portion of the general tuition fee paid for each credit by on-campus students during the Spring and Fall Semesters.
 This portion is not taken from the general fee for on-line students or summer students.